 Audio analytics for security and safety can detect sound patterns and highlight unexpected sounds in live audio.
-The analytics can, for instance, identify verbal aggression to prevent escalation and assault, detect glass breakage to prevent break-ins, or provide early warnings of people in distress.
+The analytics can, for instance, identify screams and shouts and send alerts to operators who can then check if there is a need to send extra staff to prevent escalation and assault.
+It can also detect glass breakage to prevent break-ins.